before80/c_docs/content/docs/all.md

 **Description**

-The round functions round their argument to the nearest integer value in floating-point format, rounding halfway cases away from zero, regardless of the current rounding direction.
+The round functions round their argument to the nearest integer value in floating-point format,rounding halfway cases away from zero, regardless of the current rounding direction.

 **Returns**